The equivalence between rational G-sheaves and rational G-Mackey functors for profinite G: Mackey functors and sheaves

 In general, there is a constant Mackey functor for any profinite group $G$, which takes value $\bQ$ at every open subgroup $H$ of $G$.
 The conjugation and restriction maps are identity maps and induction from $K$ to $H$ is multiplication by the index of $K$ in $H$. \end{example}

 \begin{example} Let $R(G)$ denote the ring of finite dimensional complex representations of the profinite group $G$.
-We define a rational Mackey functor $M_R$ by $M_R(H) = R(H) \otimes \bQ$, with induction and restriction induced by induction and restriction of representations. \end{example}
+We define a rational Mackey functor $M_R$ by $M_R(H) = R(H) \otimes \bQ$, with induction and restriction induced by induction and restriction of representations.
+Conjugation is induced from precomposition with the conjugation homomorphism of groups. \end{example}

 In the case of finite groups, another common example is the fixed point Mackey functor.
 A profinite analogue exists, but one needs to be more careful over the action of $G$ on a $\bQ$-module.

 \begin{definition} A rational \textbf{discrete} $G$-module $M$ is a $\bQ$-module such that